Parent Pay Parent Pay Search this website Open Mobile menu

 Instruments of the Orchestra

-• To understand the different families of instruments in an orchestra and the basic layout of a Western Classical Orchestra
+• To know the 4 families of instruments in an orchestra

 • To understand the role of a conductor

-• To understand how to read performance directions on a stave
+• To understand how to read bass clef notes on a stave

 Year 8